deniskyashif/blog/content/posts/ddd-domain-events.md

 - Recap: model meaningful facts first; choose handlers and transport second.
 - Return to the example and show how its causal flow reads in domain language.
+- Point to further areas worth exploring: eventual consistency as a first-class design concern, and event sourcing as a way to treat events as the source of truth.
 - Tease the next post: making cross-boundary reactions reliable.